teamprova/Dungeontest/README.md

 ###### GNU/Linux
 in MonoDevelop, do not create a file inside /DungeontestLinux/, create it in the root source folder.
 Then when adding it to MonoDevelop, right click on the destination, and click "Add files", add the file, but choose to add a link, not copy or move.

+###### Deleted/moved file?
+If you have a deleted file, delete it from solution, and commit the new solution.
+If it was moved, delete the old file, and add the new file with the instructions above.

 # Tech
 The tech behind Dungeontest